GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods.typ

 #reset-acronym("ISM")
 ==== #acr("ISM")

-The #acr("ISM") principle figures among the first methods to simulate sound propagation in reverberant environments.
+The #acr("ISM") principle was one of the first methods to simulate sound propagation in reverberant environments.
-The concept, originally introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948 still stands today as an efficient way of modelling this physical phenomenon.
+The concept, originally introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948 still stands today as an efficient way of modeling this physical phenomenon.
 Allen and Berkley significantly expanded this idea in 1979 by developing a more comprehensive and computationally effective version of the image source method @allen_image_nodate.
 Their paper came with a FORTRAN implementation of the proposed algorithm.
 At first, the #acr("ISM") was limited to rectangular _shoebox_ room.